Director: Dick Clement

 Taken from inside the gate line as I didn't want to pay again.

 Double agent Hendrickson waits on a Central Line platform at Notting Hill Gate station.
 Actually this is Bank station on the Waterloo & City Line as can be identified by the train just leaving.
+The station also makes an appearance in 'On the Beat', 'Silver Dream Racer', 'Tube Tales', 'Fragment of Fear' and 'The Mackintosh Man'.

 At the time of filming the line was run by British Rail but since 1994 it has been owned by London Underground and uses the same type of trains that run on the Central Line.